On the Galois structure of units in totally real $p$-rational number fields

 \section{The arithmetic properties of totally real $p$-rational number fields}

-The theory of factor equivalence enables us to study the Galois module structure of the unit lattices with class numbers.
-However, it is very difficult to apply the theory \textit{in practice} because the class numbers are difficult to compute.
-Burns used the strong arithmetic properties of $p$-power genus field extensions of admissible fields to study the existence of local Minkowski units (cf. \S \ref{section Theorems of Burns}).
+The theory of factor equivalence provides a method to study the Galois module structure of unit lattices in terms of class numbers.
+However, applying the theory \textit{in practice} is usually difficult because class numbers are notoriously hard to compute.
+Burns exploited the strong arithmetic properties of \( p \)-power genus field extensions of admissible fields to study the existence of local Minkowski units (cf. \S\ref{section Theorems of Burns}).